 When entering education as either a new teacher or a career changer, you will have limited related work experiences to highlight in your resume and cover letter.
 Because of this fact, it is important that you highlight other areas that can help your candidacy.

-If you have student teaching internship experience you can use showcase that valuable work experience.
+If you have student teaching internship experience, make sure you showcase that valuable work experience.

 Below are listed some other critical areas you will want to highlight in your resume and cover letter.

 Resume Tips for New Teachers or Career Changers

 1. Showcase Community Involvement

 Definitely, take the time to convey your community participation and volunteer experience.
 You can include almost any involvement you have in the community, for example, Boy Scouts Leader, Habitat for Humanity Volunteer, PTA Member, Special Olympics Volunteer, Sunday School Teacher, Soup Kitchen Volunteer, etc. List how long you have been performing that service for your community or local school.

 Community involvement is an excellent opportunity to let potential employers know that you are a well-rounded, caring, and dedicated person that gives back.
 Plus, doing volunteer work does add to your areas of skill and knowledge.

 Professional development is vital to teaching success.
 Make sure you showcase what continuing education you have completed.
 If you have attended professional courses, classes, workshops, or in-services, then a professional development section is an excellent opportunity for you to showcase these new accomplishments and educational endeavors.